B1ackOS/.github/profile/README.md

 The organization operates on principles of internal autonomy and individual responsibility:
 * **Freedom of Focus:** Members independently decide which projects to build, when to ship updates, and how to expand features, provided user privacy remains strictly uncompromised.
 * **Priority Alignment:** Leadership may coordinate and request the reallocation of team efforts toward mission-critical ecosystem initiatives when necessary.
+* **Discretionary Partnership Revocation:** Leadership retains the right to end a partnership with any volunteer contributor at its own discretion, without obligation to disclose or justify the reasoning behind such a decision.
+As `b1ack.net` has no centralized management hierarchy or standing executive authority, this discretion isn't concentrated in any single office to be appealed to or held accountable — much like other decentralized, volunteer-run projects, there's simply no fixed governing body to lodge a complaint against.
+The community's ongoing trust in its contributors remains the real check on this power.
 * **AI-Assisted Contributions:** The use of artificial intelligence and machine-assisted tooling is permitted.
 However, the contributor who utilizes AI bears 100% personal accountability for the code.
 The author is solely responsible for code quality, architectural integrity, security verification, and license compliance.
 * **Immutable Attribution:** Contributors retain credit for their work; contribution histories and commit logs are preserved and never retroactively altered.
 * **Archival Policy:** Projects left without active maintainers are archived and removed from official `b1ack.net` distribution channels unless another member takes over maintenance.